akshitagarwal1998/rcsb_pdb_nn/README.md

 ## Features

-- Support for both cached and streaming data pipelines
-- Efficient `nC2` sampling via generator or precompute mode
+- Efficient pairwise streaming via generator for scalability
 - TensorBoard integration for real-time training monitoring
 - Saves best and per-epoch model checkpoints for reproducibility
 - Compatible with both CPU and GPU